 At PwC, our purpose is to build trust in society and solve important problems.
-We're a network of firms in 155 countries with more than 284,000 people who are committed to delivering quality in assurance, advisory and tax services.
-We are committed to drive a strong culture of quality and excellence that is core to our purpose.
+We're a network of firms in 152 countries with over 327,000 people who are committed to delivering quality in assurance, advisory and tax services.
+Find out more and tell us what matters to you by visiting us at www.pwc.com.